 Ashly Lau of Singapore delivered a solid routine, executing two releases nicely and showing good form on her pirouette elements, though she did struggle a bit with a dead hang.
 She finished with a double pike dismount, scoring a 12.0, leaving the hometown girl just two tenths away from the medals.

-In 5th place was Praewpraw Doungchan of Thailand, who had a dead hang, multiple leg separations, and a fall on her dismount.
+In 5th place was Doungchan, who had a dead hang, multiple leg separations, and a fall on her dismount.
 She also almost fell out of a handstand during the routine, but fought to stay on and did so successfully, earning an 11.5.
-Vault champion Phan Thi Ha Thanh of Vietnam finished 6th after quite a battle.
+Vault champion Phan finished 6th after quite a battle.
 Early in her routine, she collapsed on the low bar after her transition and had to fight through a dead hang and off-balanced pirouettes.
 She finished with a picturesque double front, but earned just an 11.133.

 The silver medal went to her teammate Do Thi Van Anh, the last competitor on this event.
 She began her medal bid with a breathtaking bhs layout, where she had quite a bit of airtime.
 She performed a solid full turn, a smooth front aerial and side aerial, and ended with a double pike dismount with a step on the landing.
 Her coach reacted by jumping up and down wildly, very excited as Do’s routine earned a 13.333 – enough for silver.